raravena80/zulia/rainwater/README.md

 # rainwater

-The problem is basically calculate the rain water accumulater in the valleys give that a topography is represented in an array.
+The problem is basically calculate the rain water accumulated in the valleys give that a topography is represented in an array.
 0 means sea level.

 For example: